-255. Universal City Studios, Inc. v.
+246. Universal City Studios, Inc. v.
 Reimerdes, 111 F. Supp.
 2d 346 (S.D.N.Y.
 2000).

-256. Chamberlain Grp., Inc. v.
+247. Chamberlain Grp., Inc. v.
 Skylink Techs., Inc., 381 F.3d 1178, 1202 (Fed.
 Cir.
 2004).

-257. Lexmark Int'l v.
+248. Lexmark Int'l v.
 Static Control Components, 387 F.3d 522 (6th Cir.
+2004).

-2004). contain a lock and just as one would not say that a lock on any door of a house "controls access" to the house after its purchaser receives the key to the lock, it does not make sense to say that this provision of the DMCA applies to otherwisereadily-accessible copyrighted works.
+Just as one would not say that a lock on the back door of a house "controls access" to a house whose front door does not contain a lock and just as one would not say that a lock on any door of a house "controls access" to the house after its purchaser receives the key to the lock, it does not make sense to say that this provision of the DMCA applies to otherwise-readily-accessible copyrighted works.

 Both of these cases involved the attempted use of the DMCA to protect a fundamentally non-copyright-based business model.
 MDY Industries, LLC. v.
-Blizzard Entertainment, Inc. was a harder case.258 The case involved Blizzard's World of Warcraft online game.
+Blizzard Entertainment, Inc. was a harder case.249 The case involved Blizzard's World of Warcraft online game.
 Michael Donnelly created and sold a bot program called Glider that would play the game for users, allowing them to level up their characters more quickly and accumulate gold.
 Blizzard considers the use of bots cheating and added a feature to WoW called "Warden" that would eject a player from the online servers when it detected that a bot program is running.
 Donnelly reprogrammed Glider so that it could evade detection by Warden, and Blizzard alleged that this constituted a section 1201 violation.